5 dead in Vienna shooting; Attacker sympathized with IS

 “These evil attacks against innocent people must stop,” Trump added.
 “The U.S. stands with Austria, France, and all of Europe in the fight against terrorists, including radical Islamic terrorists.”

-“The Islamist terror is our common enemy,” Merkel's spokesman Steffen Seibert tweeted.
-“The battle against these murderers and their instigators in our common fight.”

 Austria's military has provided 75 soldiers to guard key sites in Vienna, freeing up police to continue the investigation.
-Germany and Hungary have offered to send tactical police units to support their Austrian colleagues.
-Some 1,000 police officers were in Vienna on Tuesday morning.
+Germany and Hungary have also offered to send tactical police units to support their Austrian colleagues.

-Authorities say residents have uploaded 20,000 videos of the attack to police.

 A police officer stay in position at the scene after gunshots were heard, in Vienna, Monday, Nov.
 2, 2020.
 Austrian police say several people have been injured and officers are out in force following gunfire in the capital Vienna.
 Initial reports that a synagogue was the target of an attack couldn't immediately be confirmed.
 Austrian news agency APA quoted the country's Interior Ministry saying one attacker has been killed and another could be on the run.(Photo/Ronald Zak)